The Best Kodaikanal Itinerary for 3 Days in 2024

 - Kodaikanal Lake

-Kodaikanal Itinerary Day 3 – the day of return
+Kodaikanal Itinerary Day 3 – the day of departure

 Berijam lake & Silent valley viewpoint